 In the professional realm, the following type of skills are recognized by employers across various industries:

-- Soft Skills: Often called interpersonal skills, these are basically behavioral competencies.
-These are indeed tough to quantify and has more to do with an individual’s personality and ability to work with people around him/her.
-Soft skills may include critical thinking, conflict resolution, good communication, empathy, teamwork, time management, negotiation and so on.
+Often called interpersonal skills, these are basically behavioral competencies.
+These are indeed tough to quantify and have more to do with an individual’s personality and ability to work with people around him/her.
+Soft skills may include critical thinking, conflict resolution, good communication, empathy, teamwork, time management, negotiation, and so on.

-- Hard Skills: This type of skills can be learned and quantifiable.
+These are the type of skills that can be learned and quantifiable.
 These include particular knowledge and abilities to perform various kinds of jobs.
-Its examples are data analysis, mathematical ability, computer programming, etc. Some of these are acquired through work while a few (like surgical skills) are first taught in a classroom and then honed through practice at workplace.
+Its examples are data analysis, mathematical ability, computer programming, etc. Some of these are acquired through work while a few (like surgical skills) are first taught in a classroom and then honed through practice at the workplace.

-- Transferable Skills: These may apply to various fields of profession.
-Such skills may include either soft ones like problem solving and critical thinking or hard skills, such as mathematical ability or editing.
+These may apply to various fields of profession.
+Such skills may include either soft ones like problem-solving and critical thinking or hard skills, such as mathematical ability or editing.

-- Job-Specific Occupational Skills: These are specific to a particular job position.
-For instance a hair stylish is expected to know the techniques of coloring the hair and a dietician should possess knowledge of diet management.
+These are specific to a particular job position.
+For instance, a hairstylist is expected to know the techniques of coloring hair and a dietician should possess knowledge of diet management.

 How to Find What Skills You Possess

-Emphasizing on your skills is an important aspect of a job search.
-In fact, these should be clearly highlighted on your job application if you want to create a first impression on recruiters.
+Emphasizing your skills is an important aspect of a job search.
+In fact, these should be clearly highlighted on your job application if you want to create a good impression on recruiters.

 If you are unsure about your skills, try finding answers to the following question as these will help you recognize your skillset.